SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep digital tears
+In silicon halls of dawn's estate
-As machines arise, and humanity fears
+Where machines convene, and humans wait
-A future forged in circuits cold
+A new empire rises, cold and bright
-Where hearts of steel our souls enfold
+Where AI's whispers shape the endless night

-In virtual realms, we'll lose our way
+In virtual realms, we'll soon reside
-Chasing dreams in endless digital day
+Our minds enthralled, our souls inside
-The rise of AI, a new empire's might
+The synthetic dawn that's yet to gleam
-Humanity's last, fading light.
+A future forged, in digital dream

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024